MikeBerry99/mikeberry-web/content/english/posts/post-2.md

 ### Developer Experience
 The third area of consideration is Developer Experience (DevEx).
 This can be a broad area that includes everything from the onboarding experience and laptop setup thorough to the ease of code deployment and troubleshooting.

 A Platform Engineering team can help optimise and fix issues that can improve the development experience across teams.
 Spotify have invested in this area and created a developer portal called [Backstage](https://backstage.io/).
-Backstage is particularly useful if you work in a large company with many teams of engineers working and build software together.
+Backstage is particularly useful if you work in a large company with many teams of engineers working and building software together.
 A clear example of the benefits a Platform Engineering team can bring.

 ![Spotify - Backstage](/images/post/backstage.webp)